lmdavalos/mutualism/README.md

 4. setup_VOCs.R organizes the data for multivariate models in brm/Stan.
 Saves setup_VOCs.RData for downstream analyses.

 5. BayesVOC_v4.R runs multivariate models with +1 for log transformations.
 Several analyses must run more than once to make sure they are converging.
-Modify this script for +10 or other such constants and change the save file.
+Modify this script for 0.1, 1, and 10 constants and change the save file.
 Saves multiresponse_v3.RData for plotting.

 6. plotting_models.R runs and plots leave one out posterior predictive checks and model coefficients.